COVID-19 Updates and Guidance > Resources > COVID-19 Vaccine

 Updated April 9, 2021

 DePaul encourages all eligible faculty, staff and students to be vaccinated for COVID-19 at their first opportunity.
 The vaccines are safe, and our best hope for ending the pandemic.

-The university is working closely with the city to help our students, faculty and staff access the vaccine.
-Employees in Chicago's phase 1b have been notified of their options.
+The university is working closely with the city to help our students, faculty and staff access the COVID-19 vaccine.

 Keep in mind that the vaccine is only one part of preventing the spread of COVID-19.
 Please continue to wear a face mask and practice social distancing—even if you have been vaccinated—to help Take Care DePaul.

 Latest DePaul COVID-19 Vaccine Update from Newsline (April 9, 2021)DePaul's Vaccine FAQsFacts about COVID-19 vaccines (City of Chicago)Eligibility for veterans at the Jesse Brown VA Medical Center

 Show how you Take Care, DePaul by getting the COVID-19 vaccine once eligible.
 Then use these image backgrounds for your Zoom meetings and webinars.
 Visit Zoom.us to learn how to use custom background images.
 Click the images below and your selected background will open in a new browser tab.
 Right click the full-size photo and select “save image as...” to download the file.